-Caddell Dry Dock and Repair Inc., better known as simply Caddell Dry Dock, is a Staten Island, New York shipyard that once used an excessive amount of asbestos and asbestos-containing products throughout the premises.
-Although the company no longer relies on the hazardous mineral, its long history of use left thousands of people with malignant mesothelioma and other asbestos-related diseases.
+Caddell Dry Dock and Repair Inc., better known as Caddell Dry Dock, is a New York shipyard that once used an excessive amount of asbestos and asbestos-containing products throughout the premises.
+Although the company no longer relies on hazardous minerals, its long history of use left thousands of people with malignant mesothelioma and other asbestos-related diseases.

 Caddell Dry Dock History

-During the 1940s, however, Caddell Dry Dock didn’t create new vessels for the military during World War II.
-Instead, the shipyard helped to repair and service a plethora of boats.
-With a total of six dry docks, the shipyard serviced hundreds of vessels during war, with tasks that included repairs, electrical work, painting, welding, coating, and much more.
+During the 1940s, the shipyard started focusing on the repair and service of boats.
+With a total of six dry docks, the shipyard serviced hundreds of vessels during the war, with tasks that included repairs, electrical work, painting, welding, coating, and much more.

-Most of the products used to repair the vessels were made with asbestos, and therefore placed a multitude of Caddell Dry Dock workers at risk of developing fatal asbestos-related illnesses, such as malignant mesothelioma, asbestosis, and asbestos-related lung cancer.
+Most of the products used to repair the vessels were made with asbestos, and therefore placed workers at risk of developing fatal asbestos-related illnesses, such as malignant mesothelioma, asbestosis, and asbestos-related lung cancer.